Your first Smart Link

 Keep your first slug simple

-Save and activate the Smart Link
+Save and open the Details page

 Download the QR code